smcpeak/factorio-hide-repair-packs/README.md

 result (as a boolean) is different from the previous scan.
 Since the scan result changes very infrequently, those costs are negligible.

+## Uninstallation

+To uninstall, just remove the mod.
+It does not add any entities or other save-game state, so removal is non-destructive.

 ## Possible extensions

 It would be desirable to extend this to work with regular roboports too